Jqnxyz/unsafe-entry/README.md

 ### Downsides to this workaround

 * You won't be able to be contacted through SafeEntry tracing methods if you've been exposed to an infected patient.
+    * Unless the `/se/*` endpoints are used, in which case the submission of data is still performed.

 * You won't be able to contribute past movements to SafeEntry if you decide to switch back to using SafeEntry.
 	* A workaround to this is to either manually record your visits and/or leave Google's location history feature on to provide data to MOH if you are infected.